Art: Sculpture / Installation / Performance

 (“Nistijanan” — Proto-Germanic root, \*nistijanan, which is the source of the Old English verb nistan meaning “to build (a bird’s) nest”.
 This root is directly linked to the formation of the English word “nest”.)

 About: nistijanan is a human-sized nest suspended on a pillar (not unlike the Osprey nest in Belle Park) but installed just above human reach.
 Passers-by would be able to view the exterior shell of the nest, but the interior contents would remain a mystery.
-The nest itself would be constructed primarily out of natural materials (ie. branches and grapevine) woven into a basket shape.
-As an exterior mounted piece of environmental art, the nest itself will morph and change over time, and the artists may include additions or adaptations to the nest or its surroundings, as inspired, over the course of the exhibition. nistijanan is a meditation on making a home and all that goes into it, a reflection on what it is to be ‘at home’ as a place of safety and separation, and a prompt to remember and consider our more-than-human neighbours that have become more visibly present in our neighbourhood during the course of the current social isolation.
+The nest itself was constructed out of natural found materials (ie. branches and grapevine) woven into a basket shape.
+As an exterior mounted piece of environmental art, the nest itself has morphed and changed over time.

 Limestone - 2018